University of Technology Sydney

 Teaching and learning strategies

-The subject will be facilitated using case studies and practical exercises in clearly defined and real-life contexts.
-Learning activities in this subject will be supported by an industry expert and a recently released recommended textbook.
+The subject will be facilitated using case studies and practical lab exercises in clearly defined and real-life industry contexts.
+Learning activities in this subject will be supported by actual industrial chemical risk assessment and safety standards and case scenarios and recently released recommended textbook.
 Each week, students will work on a case study drawn from industry.
-Before each class, students will complete an online quiz that defines the context and learning objectives of the week.
-These online quizzes are not formally assessed but will provide opportunities to provide feedback to students.
-In small groups, students will work on an open-ended design problem as part of the case study.
+Students will complete assignments in the context of learning objectives.
+Students are led through interactive learning, including group assignments.
+In class quizzes are administered to provide opportunities for feedback and encourage group discussions but are not formally assessed.
+In small groups, students work on an open-ended design problems as part of case study analysis.
 Each student is required to keep an e-portfolio of their design activities in the subject.

 Content (topics)